-- 8.1 Some common themes for further development have emerged through the workshops and it is proposed that, in order to investigate these further, established or new Member Task and Finish and/or Working groups are utilised. - 8.2 Members will recognise that finance is reported to all Members through the monthly budget monitoring reports, the setting of the budget and the Medium Term Financial Strategy (MTFS) and therefore a separate workshop as part of the Recovery and Renewal Plan was deemed unnecessary.
-However, as finance underpins the whole plan, it is included as a separate heading within the Action Plan and as a theme below. - 8.3 As part of the finance theme, an Amended Budget for 2020/21 is being set by Council by the end of September 2020.
-A Member's Budget Workshop has been arranged for Thursday 27th August to consider options for the Amended Budget for 2020/21. - 8.4 Proposed Vehicle for Development of Key Themes
+- 8.1 Some common themes for further development have emerged through the workshops and it is proposed that, in order to investigate these further, established or new Member Task and Finish and/or Working groups are utilised. - 8.2 The establishment of Task and Finish Groups is a function of the Overview and Scrutiny Committee.
+If Members are minded to support the establishment of the proposed Task and Finish Groups, in light of the tight timescales, it is proposed that their membership be delegated to the two Group Leaders, in consultation with the Chairman of the Overview and Scrutiny Committee. - 8.3 Members will recognise that finance is reported to all Members through the monthly budget monitoring reports, the setting of the budget and the Medium Term Financial Strategy (MTFS) and therefore a separate workshop as part of the Recovery and Renewal Plan was deemed unnecessary.
+However, as finance underpins the whole plan, it is included as a separate heading within the Action Plan and as a theme below.
+As part of the finance theme, an Amended Budget for

+2020/21 is being set by Council by the end of September 2020.
+A Member Budget Workshop was held on Tuesday 25th August to consider options for the Amended Budget for 2020/21 and was well attended.

+8.4 The proposed Vehicles for Development of the Key Themes are:

-Theme Proposed Vehicle Status Scope Engagement and Consultation Overview and Scrutiny Task and Finish Group Already set-up To be agreed Localities and Clusters (Community Response Team) Overview and Scrutiny Task and Finish Group Existing Localities T&F Group to be utilised To be amended to include wider scope Accommodation Accommodation Working Group Already set-up To be reviewed Governance Political Structures Working Group Already set-up To be agreed
+Theme Proposed Vehicle Status Scope Engagement and Consultation Task and Finish Group To be set-up To be agreed Localities and Clusters (Community Response Team) Task and Finish Group To be set-up To be agreed Accommodation Accommodation Strategy Working Group Reconvene To be reviewed Governance Political Structures Working Group In operation To be agreed Business Engagement Economy Working Group In operation To be agreed Finance Financial Stability Review Group In operation Agreed - refer to Action Plan.